“DNA sequencing is a process of determining or identifying the order of nucleotides present in a DNA sequence.”

 It is further used in the Microbial identification and study of the new bacterial species.
-The sequencing technique advances the microbial identification, eliminating the traditional and time consuming culturing methods.
+The sequencing technique advances the microbial identification by eliminating the traditional and time consuming culturing methods.

-Nowadays the microbial identification and characterisation become more rapid and accurate by using sequencing.
-By comparing the sequence of the target microbes with the available data, the scientist can identify new mutations and new strains.
+Nowadays microbial identification and characterization become more rapidly and accurately done using sequencing.
+By comparing the sequence of the target microbes with the available data, scientists can identify new mutations and new strains.

-The sequencing techniques specifically, the NGS has a great application in the oncology and cancer studies.
-So many mutations in different genes which are responsible for a particular type of cancer can be identified using sequencing.
+The sequencing techniques specifically, the NGS has a great application in the oncology and cancer studies. various cancer-causing genes are identified and characterized by the present method.